zoller27osu/Quest-Trick-Saber/README.md

 Follows https://tonimacaroni.github.io/TrickSaber-Docs/Configuration (config at /sdcard/Android/data/com.beatgames.beatsaber/files/mod_cfgs/TrickSaber.json) with a few differences:
 1. Her "EnableCuttingDuringTrick" is my "EnableTrickCutting"
-2. Her "IsSpeedVelocityDependent" is my "IsSpinVelocityDependent"
+2. Her "IsSpeedVelocityDependent" is my "IsSpinVelocityDependent" Added options:
+1. "regenerateConfig": when set to true, the config file will be completely rewritten to have all default values on next config load.

 Also, there is no UI, pending a good Quest Beatsaber UI library.